Serb uprising of 1848–1849: Summer 1848

 In the spring of 1848, the assemblies of the Serbs held in Pest and Újvidék (Novi Sad) demanded recognition of Serbs as a nation and abolition of feudalism in the Military Frontier.
-When the envoys of the Serbs appeared in Pozsony, Kossuth informed them that they could not be recognized as an independent nation.
+When the Serb envoys appeared in Pozsony, Kossuth informed them that they could not be recognized as an independent nation.
 This was because the new Liberal concept of a nation brought by the revolution was that in Hungary only one political nation could exist, and that was the Hungarian nation.
 The term 'Hungarian nation' referred to all the people of different languages living in Hungary.
-Kossuth and the Hungarian politicians knew that accepting political nations other than the Hungarian within the country would lead to the separation of those nations from Hungary.
-This would result in the dismemberment of the country.
+Kossuth and the Hungarian politicians knew that accepting political nations other than the Hungarian within the country would lead to the separation of those nations and dismemberment of the country.